 As you work through open enrollment it is important to understand the timing with your carriers.
 There are three main timing issues you want to understand:

-- when your final rates will be available
+- When your final rates will be available

-- when enrollment data is required and
+- When enrollment data is required and

-- when Summary of Benefits (SBC) or Summary Plan Description (SPD) are available.
+- When Summary of Benefits (SBC) or Summary Plan Description (SPD) are available.

 Let’s start with rates.
 When you’re making decisions about what plans you are offering and what your employees will pay, you will rely on the rates from the carriers.
 It’s important to be clear with your carrier or broker about when you will receive these rates.
 This is going to depend a bit on your company’s size.
 Larger employers typically can receive final rates earlier.
 Small employers may not receive final rates until October or November.
-Discuss this with your carrier, broker, and enrollment partners to make sure there no confusion on when information will be finalized.
+Discuss this with your carrier, broker, and enrollment partners to make sure there is no confusion on when the information will be finalized.

 The next most critical date is when enrollments are due, this is doubly important to know if you are changing carriers or adding plans because you want to allow enough time for carriers to produce and mail ID cards for the upcoming year so that employees have them in hand prior to January 1.